-Senior Mixed Teams: all nations having a full team (must have athletes able to compete in all 6 categories) can enter.
+Mixed Teams senior, junior and cadet: all nations having a full team (must have athletes able to compete in all 6 categories) can enter.
 Each team will consist of up to six (6) athletes (3 women and 3 men) and has the possibility to have up to six (6) reserves (3 women and 3 men).
 If there are injuries or illness during the competition a team can compete with a minimum of four (4) athletes.
 A total of 12 athletes can be inscribed with a maximum of two (2) athletes per category.
 The top four (4) teams from the IJF Mixed Teams World Ranking List (WRL) will be seeded.